How to Create a Realistic Pencil Drawing — Easy Step-by-Step Guide

 9. 9

 Add finer details like hair strands, textures, or subtle lines using the sharp tip of your pencils.
+For hair, think about the direction of growth and the play of light and shadow on individual strands.
+For textures, observe the surface quality of your subject and replicate it with varied mark-making.

 Step 9: Add finer details like hair strands, textures, or subtle lines using the sharp t